nhucleus/serenity-app/README.md

 ## Project Description

-   * Serenity will be an app for users looking for some positivity in their lives!
+   * Serenity is an app for users looking for some positivity in their lives!
 The positive quotes rendered on the Splash page are from [zenquotes.io](https://zenquotes.io/).
 When a user logs in, there’ll be tranquil music playing to set the mood.
 When a user successfully signs up and logs in, they’ll be able to journal, draw, and leave nice comments for other users to increase positivity within their lives.
 <br />
 <br />

 ## MVP
    * Hosted on Heroku, found [here](https://serenity-journal.herokuapp.com).
-   * Audio will be playing on a loop once the user is logged in
+   * Audio begins on a loop once the user is logged in
-   * User dashboards will be displayed as a calendar with a list of tasks to complete every day
+   * User dashboards are displayed as a calendar with a list of tasks to complete every day
    * Logged in users can write journals, draw images with a virtual canvas, and leave nice comments for other users
 <br />
 <br />